mokeWe/single-gpu-passthrough-masterguide/README.md

 ## (Optional) Cloning the Guest

 Before continuing, you should clone your current virtual machine.
 In the next steps, we will be removing all devices that allow you to interface with the machine from within your desktop environment/window manager.
-If you end up needing to perform maintenance, it's beneficial to have a way to boot into your VM without having unbind/rebind your GPU's drivers repeatedly.
+If you end up needing to perform maintenance, it's beneficial to have a way to boot into your VM without having to unbind or rebind your GPU's drivers repeatedly.

 - Right-click on your newly created VM.
 - Click "**Clone...**"